MilkmanAbi/Picomimi/README.md

 Let's be clear: professional solutions like FreeRTOS and Zephyr are miles ahead in features and polish.
 Picomimi isn't trying to compete with them, nor will it ever be able to with its foundation nor its philosophy.

-Instead, its usability lays in its accessibility.
+Instead, its usability lies in its accessibility.
 It's a MicroOS that exposes its internals—from the O(1) scheduler to the graceful OOM killer—through an interactive shell and APIs.
-Where others provide a finished product, Picomimi provides a box of high-performance parts and invites you to build something your own.
+Where others provide a finished product, Picomimi provides a box of high-performance parts and invites you to build something of your own.

 It's a service-oriented platform that gives you the tools to build complex systems on a stable foundation.